colindresj/spot/spot.md

 #Spot CSS Framework
-> A modern day CSS framework that follows a flexible approach for creating scalable stylesheets.
+> A modern day CSS framework that follows a flexible approach to creating scalable stylesheets.

 ##Introduction
 Cascading stylsheets were built to be used on sites that are very different from the web applications that we're currently building.
 This dictates the need to abandon the traditional way of styling webpages, and implement a framework that mirrors the way applications are programatically architected.
 That is, we should borrow from other web domains, and apply those best practices to web design: modularity, a separation of concerns, DRY, encapsulation, convention, etc.